 January through the First Day of your Conference

-- Keep reviewing conferee registrations in the Raiser’s Edge.
+- Review conferee registrations in the Raiser’s Edge.
 You can access a query of current registration data for each conferee in Raiser’s Edge at your convenience.

 - Review registrations for conferees not attending for the full duration of your conference.
 Get in touch with them to verify the arrival and departure dates they entered online.
 Provide assistance with transportation options.
 Enter the alternate transportation details into their registration in Raiser’s Edge.